We are pleased to announce ‘Holding Due North’ by Jake Mosher as the winner of the People's Choice award.

-You can also see over 100 images celebrating 10 years of the world's best space photography in our exhibition.
+You can see over 100 images celebrating 10 years of the world's best space photography in our exhibition.
+Visit the exhibition

 I framed the Milky Way inside a sea cave.
 The Milky Way isn’t the brightest from this location as it is within Los Angeles county and only about 25 miles away from the heart of downtown LA.
 Given the amount of light pollution it is still amazing to be able to make out the Milky Way core.
 I planned this shot for some time as I needed the perfect conditions of low tide and clear skies to be able to pull it off.
 This required two exposures: one to capture the details of the dark cave and one for the Milky Way.